 Grant recipients are expected to use the results of any work that flows from the Catalyst Grant to produce an external funding application within two years of receipt of the funding.
+As such, applicants may wish to consider the current strategic and research priorities of the Tri-Agencies – the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council (SSHRC), as well as the New Frontiers Research Fund (NFRF).

 - A single applicant with a University of Waterloo faculty appointment must be appointed and clearly identified in the proposal to serve as the contact person for the catalyst grant.
 Note, however, that unlike agencies such as CIHR, which require one PI to serve as the “Nominated Principal Applicant” and thus be considered as the project lead, for the purposes of NAR Catalyst Grant Funding, co-PIs can be considered as having equivalent status.

-- An individual may only serve as the contact person or PI/co-PI on one application per competition, but may be included on other applications as a co-applicant during the same competition period.
+- An individual may only serve as the contact person or PI/co-PI on one application per competition but may be included on other applications as a co-applicant during the same competition period.

 - PhD students and postdoctoral fellows may be named as, and undertake the role of, co-applicants or co-PIs.

 - Grant funds must be held by faculty members with a regular or definite-term faculty appointment at the University of Waterloo or any of its affiliated and federated institutions.
-In the case of applications co-led by PIs from two faculties, one or both faculty members may hold funds.
+In the case of applications co-led by PIs from two faculties, both faculty members may hold funds.

 - The expectation is that catalyst funding will contribute to an external funding application within two years of receipt of catalyst funding.
-The PI on the subsequent external grant application should also be a University of Waterloo faculty member and have been a PI or co-investigator on the catalyst grant.
+The PI on the subsequent external grant application should be a University of Waterloo faculty member and have been a PI or co-investigator on the catalyst grant.

 - Preference will be given to researchers who have not previously received research grant funding from NAR.